4 Ways to Reduce Christmas Spending on Your Kids

 We track their reading and they get prizes when their charts are full.

-Yes, I’m a teacher, but I’m also a mom who knows the value of reading, and I want to instill a love for reading in my children because that’s something I have never really had.
+Yes, I’m a teacher, but I’m also a mom who knows the value of reading, and I want to instill a love for reading in my children.

 I love giving my kids new books.
 There is something about flipping through the pages of a new book that is exciting for kids.
 Even some older kids enjoy getting a new book about something that interests them.